 A VARIABLE is an area of memory that is referenced in BASIC statements by a user-defined NAME.
-Values may be assigned to the variable, and the variable's value can at any time be obtained.
+Values can be assigned to the variable, and the variable's value can at any time be obtained.

-Variable names must start with a letter (A to Z) and can contain up to 8 letters or numbers (including the underscore character "\").
-The following are Examples of valid variable names;
+Variable names must start with a letter (A to Z) and can contain up to 8 letters or numbers (including the underscore character "").
+The following are examples of valid variable names:

-FRED VOLTAGE1 I3 AIR\CYL
+FRED VOLTAGE1 I3 AIR_CYL

-Variables are allocated in a "static" manner.
-This means that each time a new variable is defined, BASIC will allocate a portion of memory (8 bytes) specifically for that variable.
-This memory cannot be deallocated on a variable by variable basis.
-For Example, if you execute a statement like "Q = 3", you cannot later tell BASIC that the variable "Q" no longer exists and have the 8 bytes that are allocated to Q "freed up".
-The only way to clear the memory that is allocated to a variable is to execute a CLEAR statement.
-This will "free up" all memory allocated to ALL variables.
+Variables are allocated in a static manner.
+This means that each time a new variable is defined, BASIC allocates a portion of memory (8 bytes) specifically for that variable.
+This memory can not be deallocated on a variable by variable basis.
+For example, if a statement is executed like "Q = 3", the user can not later tell BASIC that the variable "Q" no longer exists and to free up the 8 bytes that are allocated to Q. The only way to clear the memory that is allocated to a variable is to execute a CLEAR statement.
+This frees up all memory allocated to ALL variables.

 STOP!
-Three very important anomalies should be observed when defining variable names;
+Three very important anomalies need to be observed when defining variable names:

-- 1. It takes BASIC longer to process variables whose names are greater than two characters in length. - 2.
+- It takes BASIC longer to process variables whose names are greater than two characters in length. - 2.
 Only the first character, the last character and the number of characters in the variable name are significant.
-This means that the following variable names will refer to the same memory space and are in essence the same variable (because they all start with "I", end with "R" and contain 7 characters);
+This means that the following variable names refer to the same memory space and are in essence the same variable, because they all start with "I", end with "R" and contain 7 characters.

-IN\CHAR ILLFOUR INCDOOR
+IN CHAR ILLFOUR INCDOOR

-The user MAY NOT USE ANY BASIC KEYWORD as part of a variable name!
-A BAD SYNTAX error will be generated if the user attempts to use a BASIC reserved word as part of a variable name.
-The following variable names are invalid;
+3. The user CAN NOT USE ANY BASIC KEYWORD as part of a variable name.
+A BAD SYNTAX error is generated if the user attempts to use a BASIC reserved word as part of a variable name.
+The following variable names are invalid:

-TABLE (uses TAB)ONES (uses ON)CRABS (uses ABS)
+TABLE (uses TAB) ONES (uses ON) CRABS (uses ABS)

-See appendix B for a list of all BASIC reserved words.
+See Appendix B for a list of all BASIC reserved words.